Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/choropleth-map/Choropleth-map.md

 Analytics has a great variety of predefined maps available for your choropleth visualizations.
 The minimum information required to provide in your data set is:

-  - Quantitative data (values) for a given location
+  - Quantitative data (values) for a given location.

-  - Location names
+  - Location names.

 *Location names* column in your data set has to match the actual geographic units on the selected map.
 For example, if you choose the USA map, you need to provide a column in your data set containing state names.